Principal Investigator | Postdocs | PhD students | Master's students | Interns | Collaborators | Alumni

 Renzo Antolini - External consultant, former Head of the Biophysics and Biosignals Laboratory, Department of Physics

-Giorgio Vallortigara - Animal Cognition and Neuroscience Laboratory, CIMeC
+Giorgio Vallortigara - Animal Brain Cognition lab, CIMeC

 Sergio Angeli - Faculty of Science and Technology, Free University of Bozen-Bolzano

-Paolo Fontana, Valeria Malagnini - Plant protection and biodiversity in agriculture or forestry unit, Fond.
-E. Mach, Pergine (TN)
+Paolo Fontana, Valeria Malagnini - Beekeeping and apoidea, Fondazione Edmund Mach, Pergine (TN)

-Gianfranco Anfora - Centre Agriculture, Food, and Environment (C3A) and Chemical Ecology research group, Fond.
-E. Mach, S. Michele all'Adige (TN)
+Gianfranco Anfora - Entomology and Agricultural zoology Lab, Centre Agriculture, Food, and Environment (C3A)

 Martin Beye - Institute for Evolutionary Genetics, University of Düsseldorf, Germany